Rakefire/causey.app/site/collections/_posts/2024-02-12-overcoming-barriers-to-nonprofit-partnerships-building-strong-collaborations-for-social-impact.md

   success, driving lasting positive change.

-  Check out Mission Met’s blog about specific barriers to partnerships that we hear about from mission-driven leaders, including limited resources, communication issues, and inadequate planning.
+  We're sharing an article about specific barriers to partnerships that we hear about from mission-driven leaders, including limited resources, communication issues, and inadequate planning.
 The article also offers suggestions for how to overcome each barrier.
 ---
 Strategic partnerships enable nonprofits to pool strengths, resources, and expertise to tackle complex social issues and achieve greater collective success, driving lasting positive change.